iamfaqeehhokyky/Website-Scrapper/README.md

 ## Examples

-After running the program to scrape data from the Kibo website, https://www.kibo.school, here are some examples of the data that the program can scrape:
+After running the [COMPLETED] program to scrape data from the Kibo website, https://www.kibo.school, here are some examples of the data that the program can scrape:

 `links.txt`